 Tim Schafer is the managing shareholder of Schafer Thomas Maez PC.
-He earned Bachelors of Science Degrees in Finance and Accounting from the University of Colorado in Boulder, Colorado, and his law degree from the University of San Diego, California, where he studied advanced taxation.
+He earned Bachelor of Science in Finance and Accounting from the University of Colorado in Boulder, Colorado, and his law degree from the University of San Diego, California, where he studied advanced taxation.
 He has been counseling clients on tax, business, estate planning, and administrative matters for more than three decades.

 Following his tenure with KPMG, Mr. Schafer was associated with several prominent law firms in both Colorado and California.
 He cultivated his expertise in estate planning and administration during that time, with a particular emphasis on income, estate and gift tax planning, and deferral and tax reduction strategies for business owners and individuals.
-Mr. Schafer is widely known for his work with closely-held companies and individuals to structure tax efficient wealth preservation and business succession strategies, including “buy sell” plans, equity and leveraged stock redemptions, mergers and acquisitions of privately held companies, uses for life insurance and related trusts, as well as general business planning, real estate, charitable planning, and creative qualified and non-qualified executive compensation techniques.
+Mr. Schafer is widely known for his work with closely held companies and individuals to structure tax efficient wealth preservation and business succession strategies, including “buy sell” plans, equity and leveraged stock redemptions, mergers and acquisitions of privately held companies, uses for life insurance and related trusts, as well as general business planning, real estate, charitable planning, and creative qualified and non-qualified executive compensation techniques.

-Mr. Schafer is admitted to practice before the Colorado and California state bars, many federal bars, and the tax court in Washington, D.C.
-He is a certified expert in estate tax and trust matters before the Colorado District Courts, and is a member of several county bar associations, including sections on taxation, business law, real estate, and estate planning.
+Mr. Schafer is admitted to practice before Colorado and California state bars, many federal bars, and the tax court in Washington, D.C. he is a certified expert in estate tax and trust matters before the Colorado district Courts, and is a member of several county bar associations, including sections on taxation, business law, real estate, and estate planning.
 Mr. Schafer has written and published articles on incapacity, tax, and estate planning for numerous estate planning programs, and local and national publications.
 He also has presented to several professional groups, including the American Institute of Certified Public Accountants and the American Association of Certified Valuation Analysts on business, estate planning, tax, and asset protection strategies.
-Mr. Schafer also speaks at public and private seminars and workshops.
+Mr. Schafer also Speaks at public and private seminars and workshops.

-Tim served on the Planned Giving Committees for the Colorado Chapter of the National MS Society, the Broomfield Community Foundation, and TRU Community Care (formerly Hospice of Boulder and Broomfield Counties.)
-Tim was a member of the Planned Giving Roundtable of Orange County, CA, and is a member of the Colorado Planned Giving Roundtable, several estate planning councils, and tax, business, and estate planning sections of Colorado and California Bar Associations.
+Tim served on the Planned Giving Committees for the Colorado Chapter of the National MS Society, the Broomfield Community Foundation, and TRU Community Care (formally Hospice of Boulder and Broomfield Counties.)
+Tim has been a member of the Planned Giving Roundtable of Orange County.
+CA, and the Colorado Planned Giving Roundtable, and several estate planning councils, and tax, business, and estate planning sections of Colorado and California Bar Associations.
 He served on the Board of Directors for the Broomfield Chamber of Commerce and the Broomfield Economic Development Corporation.
-Tim is himself a shareholder, member and director of several closely held and family businesses, and currently serves as an advisory board director for Guaranty Bank & Trust, a division of publicly traded Centennial Bank Holdings, Inc. He is a Trustee Board member of the Alliance for Choice in Education (A.C.E.), a non-profit organization promoting educational options for at-risk youth.
-Tim also served as past Board Chair for TRU Community Care, a Colorado Non-Profit corporation, during strategic acquisitions and much of the development and implementation of the True Community Care PACE facility and program.
-He currently serves as Board President for the Herbert and Judy Paige Foundation, providing scholarship resources to deserving students in need, and assisting programs that serve the elderly and neglected animals.
+Tim is himself a shareholder, member, and director of several closely held and family businesses and served as an advisory board director for Guaranty Bank & Trust, now Independent Financial Bank, a division of publicly traded Centennial Bank Holders, Inc. He was a Trustee Board member of the Alliance for Choice in Education (A.C.E.), a non-profit organization promoting educational options for at-risk youth.
+Tim also served as a past Board Chair for TRU Community Care, a Colorado Non-Profit corporation, during strategic acquisitions and much of the development and implementation of the True Community Care PACE facility and program.
+He currently serves as President of the Board of Directors of the Broomfield Community Foundation, and President of the Herbert and Judy Paige Foundation, providing scholarship resources to deserving students in need, and assisting programs that serve the elderly and neglected animals.